Philipbear/BUDDY_Metabolomics/index.md

 **Spectral Comparison** provides a straightforward panel to directly compare two MS/MS spectra.
 Users can simply drag features with MS/MS from the **Feature List** and drop them here for spectral comparison.
 In practice, this allows users to quickly check whether two MS/MS are of the same identity or any structural relation.
 ### 3.4 Candidate List
 This panel lists the formula candidates together with their basic information including mass deviations, explained fragment counts & intensities, estimated posterior probabilities and FDRs.
 Users can highlight each formula candidate to see their corresponding MS/MS explanation quality in the **Result** panel.
+The **Databases** list in the right shows in which chemical databases this formula can be found.
 ### 3.5 MS2 Spectrum
 This panel shows the original MS/MS spectrum and some metadata.
 Users can left click on the peak apex to show _m/z_ & abundance.
 Hold right click to adjust the spectrum axis range.
 Double click the scroll wheel to restore the default view.
 ### 3.6 Result
 There are currently three panels within the **Result** module.
 **MS2 Library Search** is available for seed metabolites (or identified metabolites), showing mirror plots of MS/MS matching and detailed introductions of the identified molecule.
 Molecule descriptions are mirrored from _PubChem_ using its API, allowing users to perform manual inspections more conveniently.
-**Feature Connection** panel is available when **experiment-specific global annotation** is performed.
+**Feature Connection** panel is available when the **experiment-specific global annotation** task is performed.
 This panel lists all the metabolic features that are connected to the selected feature and their connection types.
 **MS2 Explanation Summary** summarizes how the selected formula candidate explains the target MS/MS spectrum in terms of double bond equivalent (DBE) values, hydrogen / C ratios, heteroatom / C ratios and radical fragment ions.
 These evaluation metrics can be essential to the candidate ranking process.
 ### 3.7 MS2 Fragment Table
 This panel lists all the fragment ions and their subformula annotations.
 In case that some fragment ions are not annotated within the first-round search, users can apply **MS2 Fragment Reannotation** in **Others** in the advanced settings.
 The fragment table is sortable.